 Promoting Your Posts on Social Media

-Food recipes is a type of visual content which works really well on Social Media, so you should use your primary images to lets users know what exactly you are sharing.
-Pinterest and Facebook works really well for food blogs because of the same reasons.
+Food recipes is a type of visual content that works well on Social Media, so you should use your primary images to lets users know what exactly you are sharing.
+Pinterest and Facebook work well for food blogs because of the same reasons.

-Sharing your recipes on all Social Media channels like Facebook, Twitter, Google Plus etc is also very important as it lets you showcase your recipes to as many people which will directly influence visitor count.
+Sharing your recipes on all Social Media channels like Facebook, Twitter, Google Plus, etc. is also very important as it lets you showcase your recipes to as many people who will directly influence visitor count.
 Use services like Buffer, Hootsuite to automate the process of sharing, These tools also let your schedule your posts so that you can reach maximum audience.

 Monetizing your Food blog

-I talk about giving three months to the blog so that it can gain some momentum and you can put your energy on things that will grow your blog.
-Three months time you give you a lot of idea about how things work on the internet.
+I talk about giving three months to the blog so that it can gain some momentum, and you can put your energy on things that will grow your blog.
+Three months you give you a lot of ideas about how things work on the internet.
 This article will give you some idea about what you can do in these three months.

 After three months, you can try the advertising model, of the affiliate model, or maybe product selling model in later stage.

 Get more stuff like this